kenneth558/plant_conductance_primary_perception/README.md

 # plant_conductance_primary_perception
 This serves notice that this project has now been made private for processing of copyright and patent applications

+<dl><dt>11 Aug 2022</dt></dl>Early this morning...and just about 5 hours after I applied improvements to the family surveillance system...a burglary was attempted at the building.
+The burglary AND untold damage was prevented due to my diligence with that side project, in spite of it taking much time away from this project.

 <dl><dt>05 Aug 2022</dt></dl>I've been working on the family surveillance system instead of this project to try to stay ahead of [burglars and vandals](https://drive.google.com/drive/folders/1b0pf9T0j0jGG7v6EXj3Siou54XZk-6vi?usp=sharing).

 <dl><dt>03 Aug 2022</dt></dl>A few days of research brings me to firm up better a plan to take this project up a notch.
 I've fired up the new microcontroller platform that will broadcast the signal of interest in a standard HTML5 stream over wifi.
 I've loaded an HTML 1.2 server (per https://www.raspberrypi.com/news/how-to-run-a-webserver-on-raspberry-pi-pico-w/) in hopes of it being a suitable starting point.
 Next steps are to incorporate FreeRTOS and adding HTML5 streaming.
 I'll bee-bop between this sub-project and the original sub-project of improving the sampling algorithm in the old Arduino platform for later porting to the Pi Pico W.  Because the Pi Pico W is a fast device, I'm hoping I'll have the option of using either MicroPython or c++ per the librariies available.